 Vivenna closed her eyes.
 She’d been trying not to think too much about that fact.

 Her father’s betrayal of Siri still shocked her.
-She was trying to wrap her mind around his decision to send the young, inexperienced girl in to what appeared to be a death trap.
-A piece of her could hope, however, that he planned a rescue.
+A piece of her could hope, however, that he planned to rescue her.
 Perhaps he intended to get her out somehow, before the war came.
 And, even if Siri were killed. . .well, the murder would be performed by evil men, not by her father.
 It could be claimed he was simply trying to keep his word and follow the treaty.

 But what of the Breaths?

-The king had sent Lemks enough money to buy fifty Breaths, thereby gaining him access to the Court of Gods.
+The king had sent Lemks enough money to buy fifty Breaths.
 That went against all of the most holy teachings of Austrism.
-It was like. . .sending money to a rapist so that they could go buy ropes to bind their victims.
+It was like. . .sending money to a rapist so that they could go buy ropes to bind his victims.
 It didn’t feel right.

 You hold those same Breaths, she told herself.
 You’re not innocent in all of this, either.